 The following are examples of national and/or institutional clinical trials that are currently being conducted.
 Information about ongoing clinical trials is available from the NCI Web site.

-- AML08 (Clofarabine Plus Cytarabine Versus Conventional Induction Therapy and a Study of Natural Killer Cell Transplantation in Newly Diagnosed AML): St. Jude Children’s Research Hospital is conducting a randomized trial for children with newly diagnosed AML.
-This trial compares two induction regimens: cytarabine/daunorubicin/etoposide (ADE) versus clofarabine/cytarabine.
-Responses are assessed via morphology and flow cytometry (MRD) at the end of the induction phase.
+- AML08 (Clofarabine Plus Cytarabine Versus Conventional Induction Therapy and a Study of Natural Killer Cell Transplantation in Newly Diagnosed AML): St. Jude Children’s Research Hospital is conducting a randomized trial for children with newly diagnosed AML in which the efficacy of postchemotherapy NK cell transplantation is being assessed after five cycles of chemotherapy.

 - Lange BJ, Smith FO, Feusner J, et al.: Outcomes in CCG-2961, a children's oncology group phase 3 trial for untreated pediatric acute myeloid leukemia: a report from the children's oncology group.
 Blood 111 (3): 1044-53, 2008.
 [PUBMED Abstract]

 - Gibson BE, Webb DK, Howman AJ, et al.: Results of a randomized trial in children with Acute Myeloid Leukaemia: medical research council AML12 trial.
 Br J Haematol 155 (3): 366-76, 2011.
 [PUBMED Abstract]

 - Burnett AK, Hills RK, Milligan DW, et al.: Attempts to optimize induction and consolidation treatment in acute myeloid leukemia: results of the MRC AML12 trial.
 J Clin Oncol 28 (4): 586-95, 2010.
 [PUBMED Abstract]